 Personally I’ve grown so, so much in two years.
 Did I mention that I’d never lived on my own before?
 While I miss being close to family in Atlanta, building my own life, choosing my own apartment and decorating it from scratch, that’s been some of my favorite stuff these last two years.
 It helps that I can hop on a flight and get from my office to my parent’s house in Atlanta in four hours.

 My dating life has been nothing short of exciting these last two years.
 I’ve met so many people.
 So, so many people.
 Lately it feels like I can’t go anywhere without running into at least one person I’ve gone out with.
 However, it’s been tough to realize that people can be so smart in some ways, and so dumb in others.
 I’ve never met so many people who are professionally brilliant and personally Most days I feel like I’ve made approximately zero progress in that area, but I try and remind myself of all that I’ve learned about myself through the ups and downs.

 It’s May of 2017 now, and I’m a different person.
 For better or for worse, I’ll never be the same girl that stepped off the plane at DCA.
 The other day a friend told me that when they think of that me of two years ago, the thing they remember most is how many questions I asked.
 It makes me smile to think of that girl with all the questions and no idea what was to come personally or politically in the next two years.
 She and I have come so far!
 I have no idea where I will be two years from now.
 Literally no idea.
 But if the next two years hold even half as much adventure as the last two have, I’ll count myself a lucky girl.

-Thank you to everyone who has supported and encouraged me since I moved to DC!
-Tell me about the biggest adventure you’ve had over the last two years!
+Thank you to everyone who has supported and encouraged me over the last two years!